Module tt

 This shows how the specialization g1 : Graph & [ .V := V ] influences the type and normalization of the .g1.V field of a model of Graph2.

 Specialization is a way of creating subtypes of a record type by setting the type of a field to be a subtype of its original type.
 So in order to understand specialization, one must first understand subtyping.
-In doublett, there are two ways to form subtypes.
+In DoubleTT, there are two ways to form subtypes.
 We write A <: B for “A is a subtype of B”.

 1. If a : A, then @sing a <: A.